 It's especially nourishing for me to spend time with him as my relationship with my Mom remains so incredibly difficult and distant.
 The strain of the schism between us has not gotten easier.
 This is an emotional time of year in general as we approach the anniversary of Lauren's death.
 She is a constant presence in my mind and I grieve the absence of her wit and love fiercely.

-I'm grateful for the forces of nature and community to push the pieces of my heart together so they don't crumble.
-Thank you, Spring, for the blooms and accompanying hope for newness in a cycle as old as time.
+I'm grateful for the forces of nature and family as they hold the pieces of my heart together.
+Thank you, Spring, for the blooms and accompanying sense of hope in a cycle as old as time.

 Sometimes I need